-Class location: Holland Hall 285D
+Class location: Holland Hall 285A

-Class time: T, Th: 1:15 - 2:40 p.m.
+Class time: W, F: 1:15 - 2:40 p.m.

-Office Hours: Th, 2:40-4:40 p.m.
+Office Hours: Wed, 2:40-4:40 p.m.

-- 1. Course Description.
+1. Course Description.
 This course explores the law's treatment of individuals with mental disorders.
-The course will cover governmental efforts to deprive those with mental disorders of liberty and property through the criminal and civil systems, as well as certain entitlements and protection against discrimination. - 2.
-Student Learning Outcomes.
-After completing this course, students should be able to: - Elucidate the difference between mental disorder and "mental disability" for legal purposes. - Articulate when and how mental health professionals may participate in the legal process, how to utilize these experts, and how effectively to respond to them. - Demonstrate insight into how effectively to counsel and advocate for individuals with serious mental illness. - Apply statutes and procedural rules concerning insanity, diminished capacity, civil commitment, and guardianship in state courts. - Apply case law concerning competency and the right to refuse and consent to psychiatric treatment in state and federal courts. - Identify and establish, from a given fact pattern, possible violations of procedural rules, statutes, and due process principles concerning the legal regulation of individuals with mental disabilities. - Identify and defend the values underlying competence, autonomy, paternalism, the best interests test, and substituted judgment. - Explain a defense attorney's ethical and legal obligations to his or her client with mental disorder in criminal and civil commitment proceedings. - 3.
-Assessment of Student Learning and Grading Evaluation.
+The course will cover governmental efforts to deprive those with mental disorders of liberty and property through the criminal and civil systems, as well as certain entitlements and protection against discrimination.

+- 2. Student Learning Outcomes.
+After completing this course, students should be able to: - Elucidate the difference between mental disorder and "mental disability" for legal purposes. - Articulate when and how mental health professionals may participate in the legal process, how to utilize these experts, and how effectively to respond to them. - Demonstrate insight into how effectively to counsel and advocate for individuals with serious mental illness. - Apply statutes concerning insanity, diminished capacity, and capital sentencing in state courts. - Apply state statutes and procedural rules concerning civil commitment and guardianship in state courts. - Apply case law concerning competency and the right to refuse and consent to psychiatric treatment in state and federal courts. - Apply relevant portions of the Americans with Disabilities Act (ADA) in state and federal courts. - Identify and establish, from a given fact pattern, possible violations of procedural rules, statutes, and due process principles concerning the legal regulation of individuals with mental disabilities. - Identify and defend the values underlying competence, autonomy, paternalism, the best interests test, and substituted judgment. - Explain a defense attorney's ethical and legal obligations to his or her client with mental disorder in criminal and civil commitment proceedings.

+- 3. Assessment of Student Learning and Grading Evaluation.
 I will assess your attainment of competency in these learning outcomes through a final examination.
-Your grade in the course will reflect the following: - 85% of grade: cumulative final exam

-- 15% of grade: participation in class, which reflects your "good faith completion" of assigned reading, assigned videos, assigned problems and discussion questions, and any assigned quizzes. - 4.
+Your grade in the course will reflect the following: - 85% of grade: cumulative final exam - 15% of grade: participation in class, which reflects your "good faith completion" of assigned reading, assigned videos, assigned problems and discussion questions, and any assigned quizzes. - 4.
 Required Instructional Materials.
 The textbook will be Christopher Slobogin et al., Law and the Mental Health System: Civil and Criminal Aspects (6th ed.
-2013).
+2014).
 This is not the latest edition of the case book (this will save you some money!).
-Supplemental materials are posted in Canvas.
+Supplemental materials are posted on Canvas.